Introduction to Kangaroos

-Another element of this animal that people are excited about is them hopping.
+Another element of this animal that people are excited about is hopping.
 It is believed this is a way for them to quickly get around but at the same time to be able to save their energy.
 Research shows that each Kangaroo does about the same number of hops per minute.

-The distribution for Kangaroos is Australia.
+The distribution for Kangaroos in Australia.
 Some of the subspecies have been located throughout the county.
 These animals seem to do very well in captivity, and many zoos have them on display.
 In fact, they are a prime attraction for bringing lots of people to the zoo on a regular basis.

 The environment that Kangaroos live in continues to change due to the efforts of humans.
 They do seem to be highly adaptable to such changes most of the time.
 Even so, the fact that their natural environment is becoming smaller makes finding food and shelter a very serious problem for many of them.

-They do consume only plant life and they will eat quite a bit of it.
-One of the problems where these animals graze though is that their incisors are sharp enough to cut the grass they consume very short.
 As a result that makes it very hard for it to grow back and offer future vegetation for them and other animals.
 In fact, many experts are amazed by the fact that the Kangaroo has been able to adapt to the dry climate of Australia.

-The fact that they are able to evolve as necessary in order to survive in their surrounds is part of the reason why these animals continue to thrive in the wild.
+The fact that they are able to evolve as necessary in order to survive in their surroundings is part of the reason why these animals continue to thrive in the wild.
 Even so, their numbers continue to drop at a rate that has made many people alarmed.
 Many people kill wild Kangaroos in their natural habitat as well.

 They do so for a variety of reasons.
-They includes eating their meat, for the love of hunting such an animal, and even to clear them from certain areas.
+They include eating their meat, for the love of hunting such an animal, and even to clear them from certain areas.
 It isn’t uncommon for their habitat to be turned into an area for farming or ranching.
 These animals have to be eliminated from the area though for those efforts to be a success.